CODE OF MASSACHUSETTS REGULATIONS

 At any time at least 30 days prior to the commencement of the hearing, a party who has previously filed, after January 1, 1999, a petition under the formal procedure pursuant to M.G.L. c.
 58A, § 7, but who qualifies and now wishes to elect the small claims procedure, may request by motion that the proceedings be transferred to the small claims procedure.

-(3) An appellant electing the small claims procedure shall, at the time of filing the small claims petition or as soon thereafter as the Board may order, pay to the clerk the appropriate entry fee provided in M.G.L. c.
+(3) An appellant filing a petition governed by the small claims procedure shall, at the time of filing the small claims petition or as soon thereafter as the Board may order, pay to the clerk the appropriate entry fee provided in M.G.L. c.
 58A, § 7 and shall file a written waiver of the right to appeal to any court in accordance with M.G.L. c.
 58A, § 7B.
 Petition and waiver of appeal forms will be supplied by the clerk upon request.

-(5) At any time before the commencement of the hearing, the Board on its own motion or on the motion of a party to the appeal may, in accordance with M.G.L. c.
+(5) At any time before the commencement of the hearing, the Board on its own motion or at the request of the Commissioner of Revenue, in accordance with M.G.L. c.
 58A, § 7B(e), order the small claims designation removed and the proceedings transferred to the formal procedure.
-In appeals where the Commissioner establishes that there is a recurring issue of law and the aggregate tax at issue, taking into account other similarly situated taxpayers, is over $200,000, the appeal will be transferred to the formal procedure.
+In appeals where the Commissioner establishes that there is a recurring issue of law and the aggregate tax at issue, taking into account other similarly situated taxpayers, is over $250,000, or the Board determines that the issue to be addressed is not suitable for small-claims resolution, the appeal will be transferred to the formal procedure.

-(6) Within 30 days of the service of the small claims petition or at such other time as the Board may order, the Commissioner shall file with the Board and serve upon the appellant a short, plain Answer to the allegations contained in the small claims petition.
+(6) Within 25 days of the service of the small claims petition or at such other time as the Board may order, the Commissioner shall file with the Board and serve upon the appellant an Answer, similar to that required under the formal procedure provided in M.L. c. c.
+58A, § 7, to the allegations contained in the small claims petition.
 The failure of the Commissioner to specifically admit or deny an allegation concerning which he does not have sufficient information at the time of filing of the Answer shall not constitute a deemed admission of the allegation.